katie-r3/store/README.md

 * ...

-* Possibly add the ability for users to leave comments about the items, or ratings
+* Possibly add the ability for users to leave ratings about the items, not just reviews